⚠️ We are currently updating our 2020/21 tax guidance across the website

 Here we look at apprenticeships in more detail.

 You can also find a section dedicated to apprenticeships on our specialist Tax Guide for Students website.

 Apprenticeships are government funded work-based training programmes for people aged 16 and over.
 They combine on the job training with nationally recognised qualifications.
 They are about equipping individuals with the new skills and learning they need for their job roles and for future employment and progression.

 Apprenticeships come in different levels from intermediate and advanced to degree level and will last a minimum of 12 months, but depending on the qualification they may take longer.

 There are lots of different subjects available to choose from sector specific apprenticeships like Dental or Childcare to ones in Customer Service and Business Administration.

 Apprenticeships are a popular choice for young people but are actually open to all ages.

 With regard to apprenticeships in England, there is some more information about eligibility, how long they take, the qualifications you can get and the different levels of apprenticeship on GOV.UK.

-You can find also out more about English apprenticeships from 'Get in, go far', including about the different types of apprenticeship.
+You can also find out more about English apprenticeships in the Apprentice Hub, including about the different types of apprenticeship.